 First, you must tell your landlord right away.
 To create a record, it is probably a good idea to do this in writing.
 Get a sample letter here.
 After that, both you and your landlord must make efforts to fix the problem.
 Here is how it works:

-- After you notify your landlord, he must inspect your apartment within 5 days.
+- After you notify your landlord, they must inspect your apartment within 5 days.

 - Next, your landlord must contact a state certified pest control expert within 10 days of inspecting and finding bedbugs.

 - Then your landlord must take all reasonable steps to treat the problem, based on the expert’s advice.

 - Your landlord and the pest control expert will probably need access to your bed, furniture and other belongings.
 They must be respectful of your privacy but at the same time do whatever inspections are needed to take care of the problem.
 You need to cooperate to get rid of the bedbugs.

 NOTE: Your landlord should always give you 24-hour advance notice before entering your apartment or sending pest control experts, unless it’s an emergency.
 See Rights of Maine Renters: Landlord Coming Into Your Home.

 To help get rid of the bedbugs, you may be asked to move furniture, wash clothing, linens, or take other steps to assist in the process.
 If you cannot afford to do these things or are not able to do them, your landlord can go ahead with the necessary steps and charge you for any costs specific to you (such as moving your furniture or laundering your linens).
 Your landlord must tell you what these costs will be in advance.
 If your landlord fronts these costs for you, after first telling you how much they will be, they can ask that you repay those costs over a 6-month period (or longer, by agreement).

 What should I do if my landlord doesn’t do anything to get rid of the bedbugs?